thunderbird/webext-file-system-access/README.md

   _Use this to check whether the proxy is available and notify the user that it is needed for a specific functionality._

 - `readFileWithPicker(FsaFilePermissions, FsaPickerOptions)`
-  Opens a file picker dialog and returns a `FsaFile` object for the selected file.
-If the permissions specified in the `FsaFilePermission` object have not yet been granted, the user is prompted for the permissions after the file picker has closed.
+  Opens a file picker dialog and returns an `FsaFile` object for the selected file.
+If the permissions specified in the `FsaFilePermissions` object have not yet been granted, the user is prompted for the permissions after the file picker has closed.

 - `writeFileWithPicker(Blob, FsaFilePermissions, FsaPickerOptions)`
-  Opens a file picker dialog, saves the provided `Blob` to the selected location, and returns a `FsaFile` object.
-If the permissions specified in the `FsaFilePermission` object have not yet been granted, the user is prompted for the permissions after the file picker has closed.
+  Opens a file picker dialog, saves the provided `Blob` to the selected location, and returns an `FsaFile` object.
+If the permissions specified in the `FsaFilePermissions` object have not yet been granted, the user is prompted for the permissions after the file picker has closed.

 - `readFile(folderId, fileName)`
   Attempts to read the specified file.
 Fails if the user has not granted `read` permission.
-Returns a `FsaFile` object.
+Returns an `FsaFile` object.

 - `writeFile(Blob, folderId, fileName)`
   Attempts to write the provided data to the specified file.
 Fails if the user has not granted `write` permission.
-Returns a `FsaFile` object.
+Returns an `FsaFile` object.

 ### **FsaFilePermissions (Object)**